-External Field Instructors must be approved by the Director of Field Experiences before the practicum begins.
 External Field Instructors who represent a conflict of interest for the student, are family members or who are close friends of the student will not be permitted.
 Students are required to bear the cost of any fees associated with supervision when arranged externally from the placement site.
 If students are unable to identify a field instructor either internal or external to their field agency, they should contact the IWU director of field experiences for additional options and information.